Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 One important feature of the *content session* is its capability to share real time information with clients through a bidirectional channel.
-In order to interchange messages with a browser an :doc:`Open API <Open_API_Specification>` client, like the one implemented by the HTML5 SDK, has to be used.
-These messages follows a signaling protocol based on :term:`JSON-RPC`.
+In order to interchange messages with a client the :doc:`Open API <Open_API_Specification>` has to be used.
+For web browsers ti is recommended to connect to the server with the HTML5 SDK, because it fully implements OpenAPI.

+The OpenAPI is implemented following a signalling protocol based on :term:`JSON-RPC` 2.0.
 Messages can be interchanged between the *service handler* and the client while the *content session* is active.
 Method :java:meth:``publishEvent()`` is used for this purpose.
-This capability is quite useful combined with computer vision filter, as it allows sending events to clients coming from video content analysis (e.g. plate recognized, QR code detected, face detected, etc.)
+This capability is quite useful combined with computer vision filter, as it allows sending events to clients coming from video content analysis (e.g. plate recognised, QR code detected, face detected, etc.)
 ::

     @Override